MONQDL/Monq.Core.BasicDotNetMicroservice/README.md

 ### Configures Consul

-The extension adds the configuration management with Consule.
+The extension adds the configuration management with Consul.

 Set up the Consul configuring in the `Program.cs`.
 ```csharp